These guides are AI-generated educational summaries — not legal or medical advice.

 Not reporting the full history of psychiatric hospitalizations or crisis events

-Why: Hospitalizations, emergency room visits for mental health crises, voluntary or involuntary commitments, and crisis hotline use are powerful evidence of severity.
+Hospitalizations, emergency room visits for mental health crises, voluntary or involuntary commitments, and crisis hotline use are powerful evidence of severity.
 Omitting this history allows the examiner to underestimate the seriousness of your condition.

-Do this instead: Prepare a written timeline of all mental health hospitalizations, ER visits, and crisis interventions including approximate dates, locations, and duration of stay.
+Instead: Prepare a written timeline of all mental health hospitalizations, ER visits, and crisis interventions including approximate dates, locations, and duration of stay.
 Bring this to the exam and reference it when asked about your treatment history.

 Impact: 50%-100%